-Unexcused Absences EXCUSED Absences Tardy (30+ mins) Attendance Letter #
+Unexcused Absences Attendanc e Letter #

-3 days 5 days 8 tardies 1
+3 days 1

-5 days 10 days 15 tardies 2/Pre-SARB
+5 days 2/Pre-SARB

-8 days 15 days 25 tardies 3
+8 days 3

-You & your child may be referred the Pre-SARB meeting was held.
+You & your child may be referred to the PVU after the Pre-SARB meeting was held.
 SARB

 The importance of regular school attendance is vital to your child's success in school.
 Children cannot learn if they are not in school.
 As a result of attending school daily and on time, your student will establish a pattern that will help them become successful in all facets of their lives.
 To help ensure regular and punctual student attendance, absences and tardies will be monitored frequently in accordance with PVUSD board policy and California Department of Education codes.